NormXU/NormXU.github.io/_posts/2023-08-13-Rethinking-Rotary-Position-Embedding-2.md

 > Translated from the [post](https://kexue.fm/archives/9676), originally written in Chinese by Su, Jianlin
 >
-> Translated by Norm Inui  WIP 🚧
+> Translated by Norm Inui

+### TL; DR

+- NTK-Scale RoPE has flaw
+- Introduce a mixture-of-based encoding method, which can significantly enhance LLM performance beyond its pretraining max length, without the need for fine-tuning
+- Introduce a scale factor $$\log n$$ for attention calculation, which can be incorporated either during the pretraining phase or directly applied to an off-the-shell LLM

-In our previous [post](https://normxu.github.io/Rethinking-Rotary-Position-Embedding/), we interpret RoPE using a β-based encoding and demonstrated why NTK-aware Scaled RoPE can extend the context length without the need for fine-tuning.
+In [part 1](https://normxu.github.io/Rethinking-Rotary-Position-Embedding/), we interpret RoPE using a β-based encoding and demonstrated why NTK-aware Scaled RoPE can extend the context length without the need for fine-tuning.
 Viewing position encoding through the lens of β-based encoding indeed offers me some fresh insights and inspiration.

 ### Modification to NTK
 Suppose we encode integer $$n$$ in the $$\beta$$-base, and $$m$$ is the digit of the representation counting from the right.